zubxxr/distributed-multi-autonomous-vehicle-architecture/README.md

 This framework was designed to be extended into additional autonomous driving capabilities beyond the current scope.
 Below are some potential directions for expansion.

 ### 4.1 Automated Valet Parking (AVP) — Implemented
-This framework was already extened to develop a complete multi-vehicle AVP implementation, using namespaced Autoware stacks, Zenoh bridging, and parking goal execution.
+This framework was already extended to develop a complete multi-vehicle AVP implementation, using namespaced Autoware stacks, Zenoh bridging, and parking goal execution.
 Source code and documentation: [Multi-Vehicle AVP Repository](https://github.com/zubxxr/multi-vehicle-avp)

 ### 4.2 Adaptive Cruise Control (ACC)